 by Patrick Alguire, MD, FACP

 Many practices and academic medical centers are receptive to the idea of part-time employment, especially if the position can be shared or if the working hours can be arranged to maximize utilization of office-space.
 Part-time physicians can lessen the office workload for practitioners with busy in-patient services, increase the capacity for work-in patients, and allow extended office hours.
+Despite wose continuity and access, patients of part-time physicians report a better experience with part-time as compared to full-time physicians.

 Income: Many models are available to determine compensation for part-time work.
 They may be based upon a percent of a full-time salary, generated revenue minus overhead, or a percent of the profits.
 Most physicians feel comfortable establishing the salary for a full-time equivalent, and allocating the appropriate percentage for the part-time work.